 After the participants underwent the final health evaluation, the analysis explains, it concluded that HBOT is an appropriate treatment option for those with chronic pain, although related research should continue.

 Not only did receiving HBOT lead to a reduction in many of the participants’ medication intake, but the sessions also “led to reduction in brain activity in the somatosensory cortex and enhancement of the brain activity in the frontal, cingulate, medial temporal and cerebellar cortices.”

-Lastly, a 2016 study shared by the U.S. National Library of Science highlights HBOT's ability to actually reduce “opiate withdrawal in human subjects,” assisting them as they try to stop taking the drug.
+Lastly, a 2016 study shared by the U.S. National Library of Science highlights HBOT's ability to actually reduce “opiate withdrawal in human subjects,” assisting them as they reduce the dosage, and ultimately stop taking any opioid medication.
 Such results exemplify HBOT’s wide range of benefits that could greatly improve overall quality of life.

 Hyperbaric Medical Solutions administers HBOT to patients with various health conditions, including chronic pain.
 We strive to help our patients live the healthiest lives possible, reducing or completely eliminating their symptoms, and sometimes even decreasing their need for certain medications.
 Contact us today to learn more about our services, or schedule a consultation.